chef/automate/components/automate-chef-io/README.md

 2. Recompile the .proto files as described in the [Automate development guide](https://github.com/chef/automate/blob/master/dev-docs/DEV_ENVIRONMENT.md)
 3. From the top of the `components/automate-chef-io` directory, sync the .swagger files generated with those in the docs component by running `make sync_swagger_files`
 4. Run the hugo server and view the documentation in your browser
+5. (Optional) From the top of the `components/automate-chef-io` directory, check for typos in documentation files by running `make spellcheck`

 Rebuilding the API docs is necessary when adding documentation content to Automate's .proto files.
 Changing the code in the .proto files does not require rebuilding, but new or updated services, messages, or fields require documentation.
 Our goal is to provide timely and accurate documentation for Chef Automate users.